will-in-wi/williamjohnston.us/readme.md

 ## Quickstart

-To see the website, run `yarn serve` and visit http://localhost:9000
+To see the website, run `npm run serve` and visit http://localhost:9000

-To build the website, run `yarn build`.
+To build the website, run `npm run build`.
 It'll be in the build folder.

 ## Structure